 By 2009 Pyro & Text decided that the scene was ready for a little more.
 They had been approached to do a league style competition by an out of state organization.
 The deal for that league ultimately fell through, but the idea had already been put it motion.
 The two decided to trim the fat from the league and restructure it so that it benefited the scene in terms of good events for dances and something that is cost effective for a young scene.
 2009 marked the first year of the league and brought with it the name The Bboy Federation.

-Now in 2014 we have completed our 4th season, our 1st stage production and have recently approved our 501 C(3) application.
+Now in 2014 we have completed our 4th season, our 1st stage production and have recently achieved 501 C(3) Non-Profit status.
 The success of the events has led to a explosive growth of talent in the scene.
 A larger Urban Dance scene in general has produced several other groups producing All Styles events and shows.
 This is why we feel the time is right to grow as a non-profit organization.
 Non-profit status allows The Bboy Federation to receive the grants and funding needed to take us to the next level.
 We would like to see a future where Urban dancers receive steady, paying work.
 We would like to see a future where kids can learn and progress in a safe and supportive environment.
 We would like to see a future where dance can be combined with educational programs, like Design & Video, to help enhance a child’s potential for success.

 Want to Help?

 If you’re interested in helping The Bboy Federation in any way, please feel free to contact us.
-We are happy for any support.
+We are happy for any and all support.